WHYME31/Solar-Panel-Inspection-using-MobileNetV3-Architecture-/README.md

 # Solar-Panel-Inspection-using-MobileNetV3-Architecture-

-This project is intended to detect physical performance diminisher of a solar panel where the input is an MP4 format of recorded footage of solar panels to inspect from a drone and the output returns a AVI file of same video length with frames of the video labelled according to the status of the solar panel
+This project is intended to detect physical performance diminishers of a solar panel, where the input is an MP4 format of recorded footage of solar panels to inspect from a drone and the output returns a AVI file of same duration.
+Each frames of the output video is labelled based on the condition of the solar panel

 ## Table of Contents
   * [working of the code](#1)